 Factoring is a system of selling receivables to a financial institution or a factor usually on a 'non-recourse' basis.
 Factoring, as a fund based financial service, provides resources to finance receivables as well as facilities the collection of receivables.
 It is another method of raising short-term finance through account receivable credit offered by commercial banks and factors.
 A commercial bank may provide finance by discounting the bills or invoices of its customers.
 Thus, a firm gets immediate payment for sales made on credit.
 A factor is a financial institution which offers services relating to management and financing of debts arising out of credit sales.
-Factoring is becoming popular all over the world on account of various services offered by the institutions engaged in it.
-Factors render services varying from bill discounting facilities offered by commercial banks to a total take-over of administration of credit sales including maintenance of sales ledger, collection of accounts receivables, credit control and protection from bad debts, provision of finance and rendering of advisory services to their clients.
-Factoring, may be on a recourse basis, where the risk of bad debts is borne by the client, or on a non-recourse basis, where the risk of credit is borne by the factor.
+Factoring is becoming popular all over the world on account of various services offered by commercial banks to a total take-over of administration of credit sales including maintenance of sales ledger, collection of accounts receivables, credit control and protection from bad debts, provision of finance and rendering of advisory services to their clients.
+Factoring, may be on a recourse basis, where the risk of bad debts is borne by the client, or on a non-recourse basis, where the risk of bad debts is borne by the client, or on a non-